 Author: Tara Smylie

+Everyone is now learning about in-person, remote, or hybrid work.
 In the aftermath of the pandemic and the associated global shutdowns, there’s one thing that we’re still trying to sort out: the workplace.
 What does it even look like anymore?
-What is this “working from home” idea all about, and how does it affect employee morale and productivity?
+What is this “working from home” idea all about, and how does it affect employee morale and productivity.

 The answers are complex.
+In-person, remote, or hybrid jobs mean different things to different people – and companies.
 While 2020 showed us that many positions are adaptable in a pinch, some jobs are more suited to long-term remote execution than others.
 Here we’ll briefly review the pros and cons of allowing employees to work from home and consider what kinds of positions might be more suited to this ever-more-popular lifestyle.

 Work-from-home: when is it the answer?